-The park’s largest animal, elk can weigh 700 pounds and reach 5 feet at the shoulder.
+The Great Smoky Mountains National Park's largest animal, elk can weigh 700 pounds and reach 5 feet at the shoulder.
 They spend most of their day browsing on grasses and fords in open meadows.
 Elk were hunted to extinction in the area by the mid-1800s, but a successful 2001 reintroduction project brought them back to the park.
 Now, the population numbers as many as 200 elk.

 Where to See Elk

-Most of the park’s elk population sticks to Cataloochee.
+Most of the park’s elk population hangs out in Cataloochee.
 Visit at dawn or dusk to catch them at their most active.
-Target early summer to see calves and September to October for the rut (mating season), when bulls gather cows into large herds.
+Target early summer to see calves and September to October for the rut (mating season) when bulls gather cows into large herds.